tsegall/semantic-types/README.md

 # Semantic Type Reference Set #

 The file 'reference.csv' captures the 'truth' as it relates to the Semantic Types from the data files stored in the data directory.
+The data files are sourced from a variety of locations including VizNet (https://viznet.media.mit.edu/) and socrata.com.
+The intention was to select files at random to provide a robust corpus to objectively measure the performance of any process that attempts to determine the Semantic Type of a data stream.

 ## Reference Fields  ##